jeanbaptistejacq/Survey-Dashboard-PowerBI/README.md

 ![powerbisurvey](https://github.com/jeanbaptistejacq/Survey-Dashboard-PowerBI/assets/80902643/ae92bba5-ec3c-45c6-939d-673177e06b59)
 </br>
 </br>
-We are creating a Power BI dashboard breaking down the information collected in an online survey for Data Professionals.
+We are creating a Power BI dashboard breaking down the information collected in an online survey for data professionals.
 </br>
-It showcases the average salary by job title, level of difficulty to break into data, happiness with work/life balance, and so on.
+It showcases the average Salary by Job Title, level of Difficulty to break into data, Happiness with work/life balance, and so on.

 ## Content